 Plus, Earnest offers a great deal of flexibility you won't find elsewhere.
 You can customize the payment amount you prefer or the specific number of months you want to have as your repayment term: no one-size-fits-all expectations here.
 You may also be eligible for a deferment if you start attending graduate school.
 Finally, once you've made on-time payments for six months, you can skip a payment once every 12 months (though the principal and interest from that skipped payment will be spread out over the ones you have remaining, and that will make your monthly payments higher).

 As a student loan refinancing provider, Earnest enjoys a very positive reputation.
 Starting with an "A+" and accreditation from the BBB, and in conjunction with nearly 4,000 five-star reviews elsewhere, it's easy to see that this is a resource you can trust.
 Clients repeatedly praise Earnest for a smooth process and almost unbelievably low interest rates compared with previous loans and other lenders.
-While we found a few complaints about issues with loan servicing and recording of payments, the vast majority of Earnest users are completely satisfied with the experience.
-It's definitely worth considering if you need to refinance multiple student loans or to just refinance a single account to a lower rate.
+Impressively, the vast majority of Earnest users are completely satisfied with their experience.
+Earnest receives the top spot in our review of the best student loan providers.

 SoFi is one of the most popular options for students who want to refinance their loans.
 More than 375,000 SoFi members have refinanced over $30 billion in student loans, and the company was named as one of the best choices in the industry by US News and World Report.
 You'll regularly find SoFi included as a trusted partner on platforms that refer prospective borrowers to other lenders, too.